 [Heading inserted by No. 96 of 1966 s.
 13.]

-407. Interpretation
+407. Meaning of “neglected building” in this Division

 In this Division —

-“neglected building” means a building which is ruinous, or so dilapidated as to be unfit for use or occupation, or which is from neglect or otherwise in a structural condition prejudicial to property in, or to inhabitants of, the neighbourhood in which it is situated.
+neglected building means a building which is ruinous, or so dilapidated as to be unfit for use or occupation, or which is from neglect or otherwise in a structural condition prejudicial to property in, or to inhabitants of, the neighbourhood in which it is situated.

 408. Removal of neglected buildings